dsc-courses/practice.dsc40a.com/problems/fa24-final/fa24-final-q09.md

 18 books and 4 features {"Happy conclusion\","Spaceships\","Murder
 investigation\","Sidekick\" } to train a Naïve Bayes classifier.

-# BEGIN SUBPROB

-($\times$`<!-- -->`{=html}8) A new book has been released which has 'Happy conclusion\", "sidekick\" but not "Spaceships\" or "murder investigation\".
-Is this book a sci-fi, thriller or romance?
-Use the Naive Bayes Classifier without smoothing.
-Be sure to clearly state your prediction as one of the three genres. *Show all your calculations.*

-# BEGIN SOLUTION
 ::: center
   --------- ---------- -------- ---------- ------- ------------
    Book #    Genre     Murder   Sidekick   Happy   Spaceships